turingschool-examples/intro-to-CSS-transitions/README.md

 By the end of this lesson, you will:

-* Have a general understanding of CSS Transitions and Transforms
+* Have a general understanding of CSS Transitions, Transforms, and Animations
 * Be familiar with the basic concepts and syntax and be able to implement them in your CSS

 You might think you need to write a good bit of Javascript to incorporate animations in a website, but that's not the case!
 We can use good ol' CSS to make transitions and animations, no Javascript required.

 This is surprising to many who think of CSS as simply a way to create layouts, but one of the great things about CSS animations is that the barrier of entry is lower than doing a similar task with JS.

-In this lesson, we'll start to get familiar with CSS transitions and transforms.
+In this lesson, we'll start to get familiar with CSS transitions, transforms, and animations.
 By the end of class, you'll be able to add these experience-enhancing elements to your CSS!

-#### What are CSS Transitions?
+### What are CSS Transitions?

 CSS transitions allow property changes in CSS values to occur smoothly over a specified duration of time.
 They allow you to create dynamic effects without using any Javascript.